bforbiggy/image-filter-tools/README.md

 output: Lets you specify output location
 resize: Scales image by factor
-detailed: (ascii ONLY) whether or not to use detailed ASCII char set
+detailed: (ASCII ONLY) whether or not to use detailed ASCII char set

 ## Filters